 Michigan Senate Bill 1134 proposes banning 'deceptively colored firearms,' defined as those with a substantial exterior surface in colors other than black, brown, dark gray, dark green, silver, steel, or nickel.
 The bill also targets 'covert firearms' and 'deceptive coloring products.'
 Violations are classified as misdemeanors, punishable by up to a year in jail and a $500 fine.
 Existing ownership of such firearms on the bill's effective date is grandfathered in, with specific provisions for acquiring them post-enactment.

-This video discusses Michigan Senate Bill 1134, which proposes banning firearms with 'deceptively colored' exteriors, defined as any color other than black, brown, dark gray, green, silver, steel, or nickel, if it constitutes more than 50% of the firearm's surface.
-Violators could face up to one year in prison and a $500 fine.
-The bill includes provisions for modifying or surrendering non-compliant firearms and exempts certain individuals and antique firearms.
+This video discusses Michigan Senate Bill 1134, which proposes to ban firearms with 'deceptively colored' exteriors, defined as any color other than black, brown, dark gray, green, silver, steel, or nickel, if it constitutes more than 50% of the firearm's surface.
+The bill introduces potential misdemeanor charges, including up to one year in prison or a $500 fine, for violations.
+The speaker argues this legislation infringes on Second Amendment and First Amendment rights and encourages viewers to contact their state senators in opposition.

 You've reached the end!
 3 videos loaded.